percona/everest-doc/docs/release-notes/Percona Everest 0.8.0 (2024-02-21).md

 - [EVEREST-758](https://perconadev.atlassian.net/browse/EVEREST-758) - Unable to turn on monitoring

-- [EVEREST-802](https://perconadev.atlassian.net/browse/EVEREST-802) - The storage location was enabled while editing a MongoDB database,  which caused an issue as Everest supports only one storage location for the MongoDB database.
+- [EVEREST-802](https://perconadev.atlassian.net/browse/EVEREST-802) - The storage location was enabled while editing a MongoDB database.
+This was not the expected behavior.
+The storage location should not be changed once set up during database creation.
 The issue has been resolved now.

-- [EVEREST-814](https://perconadev.atlassian.net/browse/EVEREST-814) Token is not deleted when Everest is uninstalled
+- [EVEREST-814](https://perconadev.atlassian.net/browse/EVEREST-814) - After uninstalling and reinstalling Percona Everest, the login token was not displayed.
+To log in to Percona Everest, the token from the first installation had to be used.
+The issue has been resolved now.

 - [EVEREST-819](https://perconadev.atlassian.net/browse/EVEREST-819) Backup schedules more than three do not run for postgresql database